Dog meat: India

-Consumption of dog meat is seen in Northeast India, espcially in the states of Mizoram, Nagaland, and Manipur, as well as in parts of Meghalaya.
+Consumption of dog meat is seen in Northeast India, especially in the states of Mizoram, Nagaland, and Manipur, as well as in parts of Meghalaya.

 In 2016, animal rights activist Maneka Gandhi, then Minister of Women and Child Development of India, raised a nation-wide petition to stop dog meat sale and consumption, specifically targeting Nagaland and Mizoram.
 The issue caught public attention when she posted on Twitter on 30 June 2022 a photograph of dog trade in Nagaland, commenting: "This is illegal according to the laws of India and it cannot be allowed under the guise of culture."
 In Nagaland, pet lovers had launched a campaign to end Nagaland's dog meat trade.
 Following Gandhi's remarks, the Federation of Indian Animal Protection Organisations (FIAPO) formally requested the Government of Nagaland to ban the consumption and trading of dog meat.
 On 3 July 2020, the Nagaland cabinet meeting passed the legislation for banning the sale and consumption of dog meat in the state.
 The regulation was enacted the next day when the Chief Secretary of Nagaland, Temjen Toy, issued an order banning dog markets, the commercial import and trading of dogs, and commercial sale of dog meat.